Don Goldstein: College and Pan American Games

 He attended the University of Louisville on a scholarship that paid for room, board, and books, and played forward for the school from 1956 to 1959.
 He was 6 ft 5 in, and 190 lb.
 He said: "these guys never saw a Jew.
 They once asked me once with no malice how old I was when they cut off my horns.
 I never had a bad day [with my teammates].
 I never heard one anti-Semitic remark in Louisville.
 If you could play, that was it."

 In 1959, Goldstein was named All-American and led Louisville to its first-ever appearance in the NCAA Final Four.
 Goldstein averaged 21.4 points and 10.0 rebounds in the NCAA tournament, and was named to the All-Mideast Regional Team and the All-Tournament Team.

-That same year, he won a gold medal in basketball at the 1959 Pan American Games.
+That same year, he and his team won a gold medal in basketball at the 1959 Pan American Games.

 In his three years at Louisville, Goldstein scored 1,019 points (the 10th Cardinal to score over 1,000 points) and had 838 rebounds (still 10th all-time in school history).